-Again, from the religious angle, kibr is a failure to see the reality behind works of faith.
-Not only is the ability to do such works Heaven’s grace – giving us no cause, therefore, to bragg or to gloat over accomplishments which are not of our own doing – we don’t even know if our acts are accepted by God or not.
+Again, from a religious angle, kibr is a failure to see the reality behind works of faith.
+Not only is the ability to do such works Heaven’s grace (giving us no cause, therefore, to bragg or to gloat over accomplishments which are not of our own doing), we don’t even know if our acts are accepted by God or not.
 For what counts is not the deed, but its acceptance.
 The Prophet, peace be upon him, said: ‘None of you shall be saved due to his deeds.’
 It was asked: Not even you, O Prophet of God?
-He said: ‘No, not even me, unless God covers me with His mercy and forgiveness.’
+He replied: ‘No, not even me, unless God covers me with His mercy and forgiveness.’
 [Muslim, no.2816]

 Masters of the inward life have said: la budda min al-‘aml wa bihi la nasal – ‘Works are indispensable, but we do not arrive by them.’
 Rather, reaching God is only by His love, mercy and unmitigated grace.
 That is, man progresses towards God, not by his works or efforts – though they are a precondition – but by God’s compassionate “attraction” with which he draws the seeker to Him.
 Wa’Llahu wali al-tawfiq.

 1. Cited by Abu Nu‘aym, Hilyat al-Awliya (Egypt: Dar al-Rayyan, 1986), 10:14-15, where he says that the chain has been forgently ascribed to the Prophet, peace be upon him; although its overall meaning is sound and echoes the verse cited a few lines down.